David Coffin: Discography

 In addition to contributing to a variety of collaborative CDs for Revels Records and North Star Records (both are local New England recording labels), Coffin has also recorded four solo albums: Flight of Time, Nantucket Sleighride, Safe in the Harbour, and Last Trip Home which he recorded with his daughter Linnea.
 All feature traditional and maritime music, some of which is taken from the singing of Ewan MacColl and Stan Rogers.
+During the pandemic he also recorded three digital albums; one is a virtual hymn sing, one is a live broadcast Maritime Concert, and the third is called The Sound of Time.
+This last album is a composite of songs requested on TikTok.
+Every song was recorded in one take with no editing.

+He is credited on four songs on the 2020 soundtrack album for Blow the Man Down.